seblundin/forum/README.md

 # Forum

-Message board targetted to internet users looking for text based conversation on various topics.
+Message board targeted to internet users looking for text based conversation on various topics.
 Requires registration to view and participate in threads.

 Project for course Web-sovelluskehitys 2.